 - the expenses relating to short-term leases accounted for applying the recognition exemption.
-This expense need not include the expense relating to leases with a lease term of one month or less - the expense relating to leases of low-value assets accounted for applying the recognition exemption.
-This expense shall not include the expense relating to short-term leases of low-value assets included in (a) above - The expense relating to variable lease payments not included in the measurement of lease liabilities.
+This expense need not include the expense relating to leases with a lease term of one month or less [AASB 16.53(c), FRD 104 New] - the expense relating to leases of low-value assets accounted for applying the recognition exemption.
+This expense shall not include the expense relating to short-term leases of low-value assets included in (a) above [AASB 16.53(d), FRD 104 New] - The expense relating to variable lease payments not included in the measurement of lease liabilities.
+[AASB 16.53(e)]